Thomas Gainsford: Works attributed to Gainsford

-Mr. W. C. Hazlitt also conjecturally assigns to Gainsford The Rich Cabinet furnished with varietie of excellent discriptions, exquisite characters, witty discourses and delightfull histories, deuine and morrall, London, for Roger Iackson, 1616.
-An appendix—"an epitome of good manners extracted out of the treatise of M. Iohn della Casa called Galatea"—is signed T. G., together with a Latin motto.
+William Hazlitt also conjecturally assigns to Gainsford The Rich Cabinet Furnished with Varietie of Excellent Discriptions, Exquisite Characters, Witty Discourses and Delightfull Histories, Deuine and Morrall (1616).
+An appendix—"an epitome of good manners extracted out of the treatise of M. Iohn della Casa [Giovanni della Casa] called Galatea"—is signed T. G., together with a Latin motto.
 This signature resembles those in Gainsford's undoubted books, but the question of authorship is very doubtful.
-Some hostile remarks on players, ff.
-116–18, are interesting.
+Some hostile remarks on players, on folios 116–118, are interesting.
 The book was popular; a fourth edition is dated 1668, and a sixth 1689.

-The Friers Chronicle, or the True Legend of Priests and Monkes Lives (Lond., for Robert Mylbourne, 1623), has a dedication to the Countess of Devonshire, signed T. G., and has been attributed to Gainsford.
+The Friers Chronicle, or the True Legend of Priests and Monkes Lives (London: for Robert Mylbourne, 1623), has a dedication to the Countess of Devonshire, signed T. G., and has been attributed to Gainsford.
 But Thomas Goad (1576–1638) is more probably the author.